DIGHEATUL/ADS8681-Interface-Beaglebone-Black-in-C/README.md

 You need to enable the pins with uBoot overlays:

 You need to edit /boot/uEnv.txt:

-Change these two lines: (Change as per SPI that you are used)
+Change these lines: (Change as per SPI that you are used)

 #uboot_overlay_addr5=<file5>.dtbo
 to